-Samer Habre is an associate professor of mathematics and assistant dean in the School of Arts and Sciences.
+Dr. Samer Habre is an associate professor of mathematics in the Department of Computer Science and Mathematics, and assistant dean in the School of Arts and Sciences.

-He is also the acting associate chair of the department of Computer Science and Mathematics in Beirut.

 He joined LAU in 1992.
-In 1998, he received a one-year Fulbright Scholarship grant that he spent at Cornell University in New York.
+Since then he served the university in various capacities, from being the chair of the Faculty Senate, to chairing the Department of Computer Science and Mathematics, and lately serving as assistant dean.
+In 1998, Dr. Habre received a one-year Fulbright Scholarship grant that he spent at Cornell University as a visiting assistant professor.
 In the fall of 2005, he was a visiting scholar at California Polytechnic State University.

-- Borderline Behavior of 2x2 Linear Iterative Systems.
-Paper co-authored with Professor Jean-Marie McDill of California Polytechnic State University; published in the International Journal of Pure and Applied Mathematics, Vol. 42, No. 4, 2008.
+- Borderline Behavior of 2x2 Linear Iterative Systems; published in the International Journal of Pure and Applied Mathematics, Vol. 42, No. 4, 2008.

-- Investigating Students’ Approval of a Geometric Approach to Differential Equations and Their Solutions.
-Published in the International Journal of Mathematical Education in Science and Technology (iJMEST), Vol.34, No. 5, 2003, pp. 651-66
+- Investigating Students’ Approval of a Geometric Approach to Differential Equations and Their Solutions; published in the International Journal of Mathematical Education in Science and Technology (iJMEST), Vol.34, No. 5, 2003, pp. 651-662.

-- The Convergence of an Euler Approximation of an Initial Value Problem Is Not Always Obvious.
-Published in The American Mathematical Monthly, Vol. 108, No. 4, 2001, pp. 326 – 335.
+- The Convergence of an Euler Approximation of an Initial Value Problem Is Not Always Obvious; published in The American Mathematical Monthly, Vol. 108(4), 2001, pp. 326 – 335.